 - “Platinum Choice” coverage: Amica offers an additional tier of coverage called Platinum Choice, which costs more, but includes identity fraud monitoring, full glass coverage, prestige rental coverage, and rewards for good driving.

 - Best array of coverage options: Amica offers the most driver and vehicle coverages of all our top recommendations.
 Its list includes GAP insurance and interior vehicle coverage, which aren’t offered by State Farm, The Hartford, Geico, or USAA.

 It is incredibly easy to get in touch with State Farm.
-You can call one of the company’s 18,000 agents, go online, or even send a picture of your damaged car with your smartphone using the Pocket Agent mobile app.
+You can call one of the company’s 18,000 agents, go online, or even send a picture of your damaged car with your smartphone using the State Farm mobile app.
 Compare that to Amica, which doesn’t allow you to connect with an agent via an app, or file a claim through an agent.

 State Farm also gets high marks for a pain-free shopping experience that lets prospective customers call their local agent or chat with a representative online if they have any questions.

-- Great financial standing: State Farm has an A.M.
-Best outlook of stable, and a “Superior” overall rating — the highest given.
+- Great financial standing: State Farm has an AM Best outlook of stable, and a A++ overall rating — the highest given.

 - Mechanical breakdown coverage: Mechanical breakdown insurance helps cover the cost of repairs that aren’t covered by your car’s warranty.
 The Hartford is the only one of our top picks that includes this coverage.

 - Useful policy benefits: The company provides not only a solid set of coverages, but also a great selection of policy benefits.
 For instance, frequent travelers will appreciate The Hartford’s towing and roadside assistance programs.